LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 !!! [[fa=fa-android /] Android Official Page on RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview)

-#### What is a RecyclerView?
+#### Android's RecyclerView

-RecyclerView is a powerful and relatively easy way to create lists in Android.
-This tutorial won't cover the basics, so if you need to learn about it or refresh your memory, follow the link at the top of the page.
+RecyclerViews are a powerful and relatively easy way to create lists in Android.
+This tutorial won't cover the basics, so if you want to learn about it or refresh your memory, follow the link at the top of the page.

 #### Why would we need to use different items layout?